vonderchild/digital-forensics-lab/Lab 1/README.md

 9. What command can we use to display information about all active TCP connections on the system?
 10. Given [this corrupted image file](files/challenge.png), can you find a way to recover and view its contents?
 Hint 1: A quick google search for “magic bytes” might help.
 Hint 2: Explore how `hexedit` can help you here.

+    You may download the image using following command:
+    ```
+    curl https://raw.githubusercontent.com/vonderchild/digital-forensics-lab/main/Lab%201/files/challenge.png -o challenge.png
+    ```